How Do You Achieve Strategic Alignment?

 Strategies are the general methods that will help you achieve objectives and realize goals.
-Returning to an earlier example, if a stated objective is to release two new products this year, how is that going to happen?
+If a stated objective is to release two new products this year, how is that going to happen?
 Do you have the right personnel, equipment, and knowledge?
 If not, then what are you doing to put them in place?
 If you do, then in what general ways will you employ them?

 For example, is it best to have new products that improve on existing ones, or new products that reach into untapped markets and create new product lines?
 Your goals or objectives may not consider or contain such important information.
 Your strategy, however, should provide it.